Congress of Racial Equality: International activities

-CORE has an African branch based in Uganda, with Fiona Kobusingye as is its director.
-Bringing attention to the malaria crisis is one of the organization's main activities, and it has championed the use of DDT to fight the disease, and it has partnered with a variety of conservative and libertarian think tanks in this effort.
+CORE has an African branch based in Uganda, with Fiona Kobusingye as its director.
+Bringing attention to the malaria crisis is one of the organization's main activities.
+It has championed the use of DDT to fight the disease, and it has partnered with a variety of conservative and libertarian think tanks in this effort.
 In 2007, CORE organized a 300-mile walk across Uganda to promote DDT-based interventions against malaria.

 Criticism

 According to an interview given by James Farmer in 1993, "CORE has no functioning chapters; it holds no conventions, no elections, no meetings, sets no policies, has no social programs and does no fund-raising.
 In my opinion, CORE is fraudulent."

 CORE has been criticized by environmentalist groups for its efforts promoting DDT use against malaria in Africa.
-An article in Mother Jones magazine accused the group of selling influence, writing that, "is better known among real civil rights groups for renting out its historic name to any corporation in need of a black front person.
+A 2005 article in Mother Jones magazine accused the group of selling influence, writing that, "is better known among real civil rights groups for renting out its historic name to any corporation in need of a black front person.
 The group has taken money from the payday-lending industry, chemical giant (and original DDT manufacturer) Monsanto, and a reported $40,000 from ExxonMobil."
-In his book Not A Conspiracy Theory: How Business Propaganda Hijacks Democracy, Donald Gutstein wrote that "In recent years CORE used its African-American facade to work with conservative groups to attack organizations like Greenpeace and undermine environmental regulation."
+In his book, Not A Conspiracy Theory: How Business Propaganda Hijacks Democracy, Donald Gutstein wrote that "In recent years CORE used its African-American facade to work with conservative groups to attack organizations like Greenpeace and undermine environmental regulation."